rbhushans/transit-tracker/README.md

 ## Configuring the Code

 At this point, you can now configure the transit tracker for your own usage!
+Note that for probably most cases, you will need to make some changes to the data fetching - it's setup in a somewhat abstracted way, but every stop and every line (and what every person cares about) will all be different.

 - DEBUG - This flag determines whether we use fake data, or actually make API calls.
 Note that 511.org transit data has strict rate limiting - so be careful!
 - API_KEY - Your API key from 511.org - make sure not to commit this or make this publicly available.